 Head north from here to Bude.
 The northernmost village in Cornwall, Bude offers the best of both worlds.
 Here you can enjoy great food, drinks and sightseeing, as well as unique nature and unparalleled views.

-And finally, travel back to the southern coast to Looe.
+Finally, travel back to the southern coast to Looe.
 A town split into two parts, Looe has a fantastic selection of activities and attractions perfect for a family day out.
 From basking on the beach to animal encounters, Looe is a village that has it all!

-Cornwall’s 5 Best Neighborhoods to Stay in
+Cornwall’s 5 Best Towns and Villages to Stay in

 Now, let’s take a look, in more detail, at the five best towns and villages to stay in Cornwall.
 Each is a little different from the last so be sure to pick the one that’s right for you!